zylx0532/pasztor.at/privacy.md

 The servers behind this website are hosted by Amazon Web Services.
 However, no access logs or personally identifiable information is stored.

+## Newsletter

+On this site you can subscribe to a newsletter to get informed about new content on the page.
+In order to send you these newsletter we:

+- Store your name and e-mail address in encrypted form.
+You can request removal of your e-mail address at any time, in which case your details are rendered unreadable in our database.
+A hash of your details is kept to be able to respond to data requests later on.
+- Store logs about the events, such as you subscribing, unsubscribing, opening and clicking e-mails for service quality ensurance purposes.
+- Send e-mails to your e-mail provider an e-mail service provider.
+Our e-mail service provider may retain your e-mail address in their logs.
+Please note that due to the nature of e-mail these e-mails may be sent unencrypted over the internet.

 ## About e-mails you send me